originphp/website/source/docs/utility/email.md

 The keys for the config are as follows:

-- *host* this is smtp server hostname, if you will connect with ssl then you will need to add the protocol prefix `ssl://` to host, so it would be `ssl://smtp.example.com`.
+- *host* this is smtp server hostname
 - *port* port number default 25
 - *username* the username to access this SMTP server
 - *password* the password to access this SMTP server
+- *ssl* default is false, set to true if you want to connect via SSL
 - *tls* default is false, set to true if you want to enable TLS
 - *timeout* how many seconds to timeout
-- *client* When we send the HELO command to the sever we have to identify your hostname, so we will use localhost or HTTP_SERVER var if client is not set.
+- *domain* When we send the HELO command to the sever we have to identify your hostname, so we will use localhost or HTTP_SERVER var if client is not set.
 - *debug* If set and is true the headers and message is rendered and returned (without sending via SMTP)

 You can also pass keys such as `from`,`to`,`cc`,`bcc`,`sender` and `replyTo` this pass the data to its functions either as string if its just an email or an array if you want to include a name.
 Remember if you are going to automatically cc or bcc somewhere, then you have to next call addBcc or addCc to ensure that you don't overwrite this.